Crave (streaming service): Merger with Bell Media premium services (2018–2025)

 On January 21, 2020, Bell announced that Crave would expand into the French-language market on January 28 of that year.
 The service promoted that it would add roughly 5,000 hours of content in French to the service for all subscribers (including the new original series Pour toujours, plus un jour), and add a French-language premium tier in conjunction with Bell's Super Écran network.
-Existing Super Écran subscribers are being directed to the Crave apps for future TV Everywhere access to its content, replacing the existing Super Écran Go apps.
+The Super Écran Go app was similarly replaced by Crave.